Elena Berrocal-Capdevila (Chair)

-Ting Lim (Director)
+Ting Lim (Deputy Chair)

 Ting is a Policy Lawyer for a legal member’s Association working in the area of criminal law and diversity and inclusion.
 She is also a volunteer solicitor at Redfern Legal Centre on their employment and discrimination law nights.
 Ting was previously Adviser to the Race Discrimination Commissioner, Dr Tim Soutphommasane.
 Between 2011 and 2015, Ting was an Investigator/Conciliator with the Australian Human Rights Commission working on matters involving race and disability discrimination in employment, education and goods and services, as well as alleged breaches in human rights.
 Prior to joining the Australian Human Rights Commission, Ting was a solicitor/migration agent at Refugee Advice and Casework Service for over two years where she provided advice and represented asylum seekers through the immigration process to obtain protection visas.
 Ting has a Master of Laws from the University of Sydney and a Bachelor of Laws and Bachelor of Commerce from UNSW.

 Scott Machin (Treasurer)